-The nearer the destination, the most beautiful the views were.
+The closer to the destination, the more beautiful the views will be.
 We drove amongst stunning mountains with breathtaking jungle views

-The last part of the journey is the most beautiful but also the bumpiest and most windy.
-In the past, that wasn’t a paved road either.
-But finally, a decision was made to lay asphalt – so I assume.
+The last part of the journey is the most beautiful but also the bumpiest and most winding.
+In the past, that wasn’t even a paved road.
 There are roadworks along this part with the strangest traffic system again.

-Luckily by then, we had made friends and started making jokes about spending the night in the Guatemalan jungle and discussing how much supplies we had amongst us.
+Luckily by then, we had made friends and started making jokes about spending the night in the Guatemalan jungle and discussing how many supplies we had amongst us.

 We arrived in Lanquin precisely 12 hours after leaving Flores.
-It was a long trip for sure – but I wouldn’t call it a journey from hell!
+It was a long trip for sure – but I wouldn’t call it a journey from hell (as some do)!

 Call me a weirdo – maybe I didn’t love it at the time, but I love the memory of it.
 This is what travelling and backpacking is for me.
 If I wanted smooth sailing, getting from one place to another in comfort and drinking G&T while I’m at it – I would go on a luxurious resort holiday and travel by plane.

-This is the authentic experience of travel – of sitting in a car with people who travel like this every day, making friends with random people (and staying in touch well after you left the country).
-Not always being comfortable, sometimes the opposite, sweating pants off, eating street food, and having the opportunity to witness the day-to-day life of villagers.
+This is the authentic experience of travel.
+Sitting in a car with people who travel like this every day, making friends with random people (and staying in touch well after you left the country).
+Not always being comfortable, sometimes the opposite, sweating your pants off, eating street food, and having the opportunity to witness the day-to-day life of local communities.

 To arrive late, being thrown at the back of the track, asked if I want a Guatemalan boyfriend by someone ten years younger and 10 cm shorter than me, and finally sit by the river with cold Guatemalan beer in hand.
 This is life!